illinois-cs241/illinois-cs241.github.io/shell.md

 * Read the command from standard input
 * Print the PID of the process executing the command (with the exception of built-in commands), and run the command

-The shell must support the following two optional arguments:
+The shell must support the following two optional arguments, however, *the order of the arguments does not matter, and should not affect the functionality of your shell*.

 #### History